 If a tenant lives in a property with an individual antenna system and DCJ provides some financial assistance via the private rental subsidy assistance program, any concerns by the tenant or issues relating to the television service or television antenna, should be presented directly to the private landlord or the landlord’s agent.

 The following conditions apply to pay television:

-- Under no circumstances will LAHC sign or enter into individual pay television subscription contracts on behalf of a tenant.
+- Under no circumstances will LAHC sign or enter into individual pay television subscription contracts for tenants

-- Local council, body corporate or Heritage Council approvals may be required before pay television facilities can be installed.
-In most cases, the Pay TV service provider is responsible for these approvals.
+- Local council, body corporate or Heritage NSW approvals may be required before pay television facilities can be installed.
+In most cases, the Pay TV service provider is responsible for these approvals

 Further information available in the Pay TV Satellite Dishes and Antennas Policy.